 - Sexual Misconduct Policy Training Videos

-The policy applies to every bishop, priest, deacon or lay person under the jurisdiction of the Bishop of the Diocese of Toronto.
+The policy applies to every bishop, priest, deacon or lay person under the jurisdiction of the Bishop of Toronto.
 Adherence to the policy is mandatory.
 All clergy, employed staff members and volunteers of the Diocese, its parishes and agencies, are expected to be familiar with the policy, consent to it and abide by it.

 Exploitation of trust through sexual activity, touching for sexual purposes, or the suggestion or depiction of any such activity, will not be tolerated, and is to be reported to the Diocesan Canon Pastor, the Rev. Canon John Anderson at his confidential telephone number, 416-807-2494 or toll-free at 1-844-807-2494.